d3i-website/d3i-website.github.io/_pages/d3i.md

 ## D3I Partners

-For the development of PORT, we collaborate with Eyra, developers of open-source software for scientific purposes.
+For the development of Port, we collaborate with Eyra, developers of open-source software for scientific purposes.
 Please see [their website](https://eyra.co/) for more information.

-To make PORT available on SURF Research Cloud, we collaborate with [SURF](https://www.surf.nl/).
+To make Port available on SURF Research Cloud, we collaborate with [SURF](https://www.surf.nl/).